 Scheduled mealtimes are an important first step.
 This will prevent your cat from holding out for his carb-heavy cookies.

-Replace cat treats with healthy alternatives
+Replace unhealthy cat treats with healthy treats

 I’m sure you’ve wondered what is in cat treats that they love so much.